Obiguard has native integrations with OpenAI SDKs for Python, and its REST APIs.

 # Define the OpenAI client as shown above

-image = openai.images.generate(
+image = openai_client.images.generate(

 model="dall-e-3",